| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 - Sword - 0.5" reach, P+S 7 melee weapon

-- Swift Hunter - When you destroy a model with a basic ranged attack this model can immediately advance 2".
+- Swift Hunter - When this model destroys one or more enemy models with a basic ranged attack, immediately after the attack is resolved it can advance up to 2".

 - Gunfighter - This model can use its ranged weapons even while in melee, but when it does so it can only target models it's in melee with.
 It can even make ranged attacks after charging.